GDStaff/android_device_huawei_hi6250/README.md

 The local manifest is different for every device.
 It contains those repos that are device specific, where as the ROM code you just "repo sync'd" is code that is general to any device.

-NOTE: Meticulus Development also builds some extra features and functions into its builds and we include the source for those builds in this tree as well.
+NOTE: Code of Honor Development also builds some extra features and functions into its builds and we include the source for those builds in this tree as well.

 Execute the following commands: